apawar2/actor-in-action/akka-communication-lab/Solutions.md

                                  ---(child)--> Worker2
                                  ---(child)--> Worker3
                                  ---(child)--> WorkerN

+**Exercise4: Analysis**

+Exercise 4 is logically exact copy of the Exercise 3 mentioned above.
+Except the fact that it has the flexibility to change the Ranges & Number of workers the Application is working on.
+It also does different time calculations which will help us to plot a graph for our analysis.

 ***Evaluation***
 To evaluate the performance of this application we created two set of tests: